Looking to sign up for life drawing, open studio, or other activities? Head over to our new monthly activities page!

 - Printed photographs and images based on their interests and suitable for drawings*

-- paper suitable for graphite or charcoal (minimum size, 16 x 20)
+- Paper suitable for graphite or charcoal (minimum size, 16 x 20) such as Strathmore drawing

 - Pencils (B, 2B, 4B, 6B)**

-- white plastic eraser and a kneadable eraer.
+- White plastic eraser and a kneadable eraser.

 **Some drawing materials will be available, but we recommend bringing these to ensure everyone will have some basics.